Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Rolex stands for precision, durability, and enduring value in luxury watches.
-Owners rely on their watches to resist the saltwater, perspiration, and daily wear; maintain water resistance under pressure; and deliver a lifespan measured in generations.
+Owners depend on their watches to resist saltwater, sweat, and daily use.
+They need to stay water-resistant under pressure and last for generations.

-A critical element of this reputation is the specific stainless steel alloy chosen for their Oyster cases and bracelets: 904L steel.
-It is often referred to as "Rolex Steel" due to its long-standing association with Rolex; 904L is far more than just a marketing term.
+A key part of this reputation is the stainless steel used for their Oyster cases and bracelets: 904L steel.
+It is often called "Rolex Steel" because of its strong link to Rolex.
+904L is more than just a marketing term.
 This article explores the reasons for Rolex's choice of 904L steel, its advantages, and the care to maintain it.

 Rolex chooses 904L stainless steel (UNS N08904) for its THREE material properties:

 Safety: Like 316L, 904L is highly biocompatible, making it safer.
-Its superior corrosion resistance further minimizes the risk of any nickel ion release, even for individuals with sensitive skin, ensuring long-term wearer comfort and safety.
+Its strong resistance to corrosion reduces the chance of nickel ions being released.
+This is important for people with sensitive skin.
+It helps ensure comfort and safety for long-term wear.

-By the end of the 1980s, Rolex had completed its transition, making 904L steel the standard material for the majority of its Oyster case and bracelet stainless steel watches—a standard that persists to this day.
+By the end of the 1980s, Rolex had finished its change.
+It made 904L steel the main material for most of its Oyster case and bracelet watches.
+This standard still exists today.
 This early adoption, decades ago, cemented their reputation for investing in superior performance, even when it meant overcoming significant production hurdles.

-Yes, absolutely.
-As mentioned in the timeline above, since 1988, Rolex has manufactured the bracelets/straps for its Oyster Perpetual models (like the Submariner, GMT-Master II, Datejust, and Day-Date in steel and Oysterflex-equipped models) exclusively from their proprietary 904L stainless steel alloy.
+This includes the Submariner, GMT-Master II, Datejust, and Day-Date models.
+They use their special 904L stainless steel alloy for these parts.
 This includes all links, Oysterclasp, Oysterlock, and Crownclasp, and associated components.

 The use of 904L for bracelets is crucial for several reasons: